How to buy Bubs shares

 Bubs share price volatility

 Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Bubs's is 1.3844.
-This would suggest that Bubs's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).
+The market (AU average) beta is 1, while Bubs's is 0.8257.
+This would suggest that Bubs's shares are less volatile than average (for this exchange).

 Frequently asked questions